Why Are My Ends Frizzy After Flat Ironing?

 When taking out the pineapple it is important not to comb or fluff the hair.
 This can cause frizz and shorten the longevity of the hairstyle.
 Since the pineapple is tied on top of your head it creates a lot of volume and height, so it shouldn’t be necessary to comb it further.

-Plopping is a popular curl drying method that helps you avoid hair being weighed down by gravity.
-This technique requires you to apply a gel to hair and then lay a microfiber towel on a flat surface and flip hair over, allowing it to pile on top of itself into the towel.
-Tie the sides of the towel so that it will remain securely on your head.
-The towel will speed up drying time, and the “pile” of curls will set nicely on top of your head, so you won’t need to re-style them the next morning.
+Plopping is a popular method when drying your curls which helps to reduce your hair being weighed down by gravity.
+It entails gathering all your wet hair on top of your head and wrapping them up while the hair dries.
+You can wrap the hair in a microfibre towel or sheet, we would recommend a microfibre towel, but some people even wrap it in a t-shirt!
+The hair wrap will speed up drying time, and the “pile” of curls will set nicely on top of your head, so you won’t need to re-style them the next morning.

 Two Strand Twists

-Part your hair into two sections or more depending on how tight you want the curls to be, and then taking one of those sections, split that in half and then twist the two sections all the way down your hair.
-Repeat on the other side and secure with a hair tie.
-This technique is great for tighter curly and coily hair types but will also add curly texture to other hair types.
+Part your hair into two sections or more depending on how tight you want the curls to be; the more sections the tighter the curls.
+Then, taking one of those sections, split it in half again and twist the two new sections all the way down your hair and tie at the end.
+Repeat on all the other sections and secure each with a hair tie.
+This technique is great for tighter curly and coily hair types but will also add a curly texture to other hair types.